 The Puma Carson runner’s upper is made of a mesh design, which is a very good, and also very standard choice.
 Mesh is great because it is woven, meaning it is naturally flexible and breathable thanks to the holes woven into it.
 The mesh is Puma’s own special design which is supposed to be extra breathable as well.
 The upper also features an antibacterial liner inside the shoe, which adds some comfort and helps prevent bacteria from growing inside the shoe.
 Overall, the upper is pretty solid at providing stability and flexibility, while remaining breathable.

-, and offer a more natural stride at the cost of less cushioning.
+Lighter weight shoes tend to be more minimalistic, and offer a more natural stride at the cost of less cushioning.
 Heavier shoes tend to offer the opposite of this, with more cushioning and a less natural stride.
 The Puma Carson Runner is pretty light, weighing in at about 7 ounces.
 This is pretty light compared to most trainers which fall around 10-12 ounces.
 This is in line with the cushioning and feel of the Carson Runner as well.
-Overall, the weight is not really a surprise for the shoe, and is a good indicator of the type of shoe the Carson Runner is.
+Overall, the weight is not really a surprise for the shoe and is a good indicator of the type of shoe the Carson Runner is.

 The upper of the Puma Carson Runner is pretty good, as mentioned earlier, thanks to its special mesh design.
 As mentioned above, this design allows air to come in and out thanks to the holes woven in it.
 Apart from this the upper of the Puma Carson Runner doesn’t do too much, but the mesh definitely provides enough breathability.